strmlineapp-ux/agileflow/src/docs/design-system.md

 -   **Layout**: Entities are presented in a responsive grid of cards (`<Card>`).
 The grid dynamically adjusts the number of columns to best fit the available screen space, typically using classes like `grid-cols-1 md:grid-cols-2 lg:grid-cols-3 xl:grid-cols-4`.
 -   **Internal Card Layout**: Each card is structured for clarity.
 The header contains the primary entity identifier (icon and name) and contextual controls (like page access or tab associations, which are positioned inline after the title).
 The main content area is used for tertiary information (like a URL path) which is anchored to the bottom.
+-   **User Item Display**: When users are displayed as items within a management card (e.g., `AdminGroupCard`), they are presented without a border.
+Each user item should display their avatar, full name, and professional title.
 -   **Draggable & Pinned States**:
     -   **Draggable Cards**: Most cards can be freely reordered within the grid.
     -   **Pinned Cards**: Certain cards are designated as "pinned" and cannot be dragged.
 They act as fixed anchors in the layout.